Lunar surface

 2035+

-Multi-robot fleets on the Moon, Mars, and in orbit.
-Minimal human intervention.
+Coordinated systems on the Moon, Mars, and in orbit with minimal human intervention.

 Full deployment